mikeygough/my-ACS-1111-Object-Oriented-Programming-Superhero-Team-Dueler/P00-Object-Oriented-Programming/content.md

 TypeError: __init__() missing 1 required positional argument: 'breed'
 ```

->Can you produce this error yourself by removing the breed argument "SuperDog" from your `Dog("Rex", "SuperDog")` call?
+Try to produce this error yourself by removing the breed argument "SuperDog" from your `Dog("Rex", "SuperDog")` call?

 # Add an Instance Method